textileio/papers/draft.md

 Regardless of the network protocol, Events are transported between Peers in a standardized *Event Envelope*.
 A new Thread is created by generating a TID and Log.
-The Log's creator is the Writer, meaning it has possession of the Log's Identity, Read, and Follow Keys.
+The Log's creator is the Writer, meaning it has possession of the Log's Identity, Read, and Replica Keys.
 All of these keys are needed to compose Events.
 At this point, the Thread only exists on the Writer's machine.
 Whether for collaboration, reading, or replicating, the process of sharing a Thread with other Peers starts by